-Edmund calls Mary Crawford's criticisms of the clergy "commonplace," which suggests that it was not at all unusual in Austen's time to hear the opinions that she mentions.
-Even so, I was surprised to find, in the memoirs of Henry Hunt, the exact same points Mary Crawford makes.
+Edmund calls Mary Crawford's criticisms of the clergy "commonplace," which suggests that it was not at all unusual in Austen's time to air the points that she makes.
+Even so, I was surprised to find, Mary's exact same points in the memoirs of Henry Hunt, a radical politician.
 I am not suggesting Hunt cribbed his dialogue out of Mansfield Park.
-I think the resemblance shows how commonplace the censures were.
+I think the resemblance shows just how commonplace the censures were.

-Henry Hunt was a radical politician, sent to prison after being convicted of seditious conspiracy.
-He published his memoirs from prison in 1820.
-Just as Jane Austen puts the anti-clergy arguments into the mouth of Mary Crawford, Hunt's vehicle is his father, who appears to have been a rustic country squire, perhaps something like the older Mr. Musgrove in Persuasion.
+Just as Jane Austen puts the anti-clergy arguments into the mouth of Mary Crawford, Hunt's vehicle is his father, who appears to have been a prosperous country squire, perhaps something like the older Mr. Musgrove in Persuasion.

 The first charge against the clergy is lack of ambition and laziness.
 Mary Crawford complains, “It is indolence, Mr. Bertram, indeed.
 Indolence and love of ease; a want of all laudable ambition, of taste for good company, or of inclination to take the trouble of being agreeable, which make men clergymen.
 A clergyman has nothing to do but be slovenly and selfish—read the newspaper, watch the weather, and quarrel with his wife.
 His curate does all the work, and the business of his own life is to dine.”